Rory Carroll: Ireland correspondent

-As of 2019, Carroll is The Guardian's Ireland correspondent.
+Since 2018, Carroll has been The Guardian's Ireland correspondent.
+He has reported on issues including Brexit, organised crime, mother-and-baby homes, and changes to Ireland's abortion law, while continuing to contribute occasionally to reporting about Venezuela, Rome, and the US.

-Book on Hugo Chávez
+Comandante

-Comandante was published on 7 March 2013—two days after the announcement of Chávez's death—by Penguin Press in the US and by Canongate in the UK.
+Comandante: Hugo Chávez's Venezuela, was published on 7 March 2013—two days after the announcement of Chávez's death—by Penguin Press in the US and by Canongate in the UK.
 Translations are underway for editions in Brazil, China, Mexico, Spain, Italy, Estonia and Poland.
 It was named by Foreign Policy magazine as one of the 25 books to read in 2013.

 John Sweeney in The Literary Review called the book "a well-considered and painfully fair epitaph" but said it was encumbered with respect for chavistas' aspirations.